sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Join On Common Columns
 ----------------------------------------

-Below is a sample workflow which contains ``Join On Common Columns`` processor in Fire Insights.
+Below is a sample workflow which contains ``Join On Common Columns`` processor in Sparkflows.
 It demonstrates the usage of ``Join On Common Columns`` node to join two datasets.

 It does the following processing of data: